 You need to make sure you can afford these extra costs, as well as car finance.
 Any missed payments can affect your credit score and ability to get credit in the future.
 You’re more likely to get competitive interest rates if you have a good credit score.

-We talk you through five main payment options, so you can weigh up the best way forward for you.
+We talk you through six main payment options, so you can weigh up the best way forward for you.
 (Your eligibility for credit depends on your individual situation and the lender’s criteria).

 Buying a car upfront with savings is usually cheaper than taking out credit.
 You won’t have to worry about monthly repayments and you can avoid paying any interest.
 Plus, you’ll own the car straight away.

 A personal loan is useful if you don’t have a lump sum of cash to hand.
 You’d buy the car outright using the loan and then pay the lender back in monthly instalments, including interest.
 It’s best to shop around for more competitive deals.